Fudgy Hot Cocoa Cookie Recipe

 Hot Chocolate Cookies are easy-to-make brownie mix cookies that are topped with a gooey marshmallow and 4-ingredient hot chocolate icing!
 The perfect snow day snack or holiday party dessert!

 Enjoy the flavors of your favorite winter drink in these Hot Chocolate Cookies!
-The chocolate brownie cookie, melted marshmallow, and cocoa icing make for a cookie that will have you reaching for seconds!
+The chocolate brownie cookie, melted marshmallow, and cocoa icing makes for a cookie that will have you reaching for seconds!

 With just 5 minutes of prep and 10 minutes of baking, they’re ready in no time!
 Making it an easy dessert option when you’re short on time yet want to bake up something absolutely delicious!